Chicago, October, 1991

 Rocky Morton and Annabel Jankel were the husband-and-wife directing team behind the pop culture TV phenomenon, Max Headroom.
 They’d also made splashy music videos for Elvis Costello, Tom Tom Club, and Rush.
 I was a fan of their cooler-than-cool commercial work back when I was in advertising.

 They stood and beckoned us to their outdoor table.
 We were meeting for brunch.
 Rocky’s curly red hair was tied back in a pony tail that glistened in the sun.
 I envied his aggressively stylish stubble and arching eyebrows.
-Annabel was slim and short with short dark hair and an aura of art school seriousness.
+Annabel was slim and petite with short dark hair and an aura of art school seriousness.
 They both wore sunglasses.

 They looked a bit like Terry and me if we were a married couple — and if my facial hair showed up in sunlight.

-“You’re fellow survivors,” Annabel smiled.
+“I understand you’re fellow survivors,” Rocky smiled.

 “Right.
 Summers-Quaid.
 Of course,” I nodded.